Updated: Mar 2

 This is a dramatic and festive dish full of history.

-It took me a few years to come up with the perfect balance of sweet and savory.
-Personally, I love the nogada sauce slightly on the sweeter side and this recipe reflects it, but if you prefer yours more savory and less sweet, just reduce the sweetened condensed milk to your liking.
+Everyone has strong opinions on just how sweet Chiles en Nogada should be, and it took me years to come up with my own perfect balance of sweet and savory.
+Personally, I love the Nogada sauce slightly on the sweeter side and this recipe reflects it, but if you prefer yours more savory, just reduce the sweetened condensed milk to your liking.

 CHILES EN NOGADA